Account

 Site by Pink Green

-© ADSS 2024
+© ADSS 2025

 Investing in CFDs involves a high degree of risk that you will lose your money due to the use of leverage, particularly in fast moving markets, where a relatively small movement in the price can lead to a proportionately larger movement in the value of your investment.
 This can result in loses that exceed the funds in your account.
 You should consider whether you understand how CFDs work and you should seek independent advice if necessary.

-ADS Securities LLC (“ADSS”) is authorised and regulated by the Securities and Commodities Authority (“SCA”) in the United Arab Emirates as a trading broker for Over the Counter (“OTC”) Derivatives contracts and foreign exchange spot markets.
-ADSS is a limited liability company incorporated under United Arab Emirates law.
+ADS Securities LLC – S.P.C (“ADSS”) is authorised and regulated by the Securities and Commodities Authority (“SCA”) in the United Arab Emirates under First Category: Dealing in Securities and Fifth category: Arrangement and advice (Introduction).
+ADSS is a Limited Liability Company – Sole Proprietorship Company incorporated under United Arab Emirates law.
 The company is registered with the Department of Economic Development of Abu Dhabi (No. 1190047) and has its principal place of business at 8th Floor, CI Tower, Corniche Road, P.O.
 Box 93894, Abu Dhabi, United Arab Emirates.

 The information presented is not directed at residents of any particular country outside the United Arab Emirates and is not intended for distribution to, or use by, any person in any country where the distribution or use is contrary to local law or regulation.